New York State Learning Standards

 Using this tool can create the perspective of walking.
 Click and hold down on your mouse to start using this tool.
 Keep your mouse held down and move your cursor left and right - it should look like you are turning.
 Move your mouse up and down to move forwards and backwards.

 Use this tool to display your entire project.
 If you are ever zoomed in too far or need to reset your view, click on this tool to reposition your entire project.

-Another type of zooming tool. click and drag a box to zoom in.
+Another type of zooming tool.

 This tool zooms your view in and out.
 Click it once to zoom in a little bit, or click and drag over an area you want to zoom in on.